 Ad Man Behind 'Morning in America' Dies

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 That ad for Ronald Reagan's reelection campaign in 1984 was made by a master of television advertising, Hal Riney.
 It features his signature soft-sell and his own voice in the narration laid-back and comforting.

-Mr. RINEY: Its morning again in America.
+RINEY: Its morning again in America.
 And under the leadership of President Reagan, our country is prouder and stronger and better.

-Mr. RINEY: Why would we ever want to return to where we were less than four short years ago?
+RINEY: Why would we ever want to return to where we were less than four short years ago?

-When Gallo Wines wanted to sell wine coolers, Riney made up a couple of old vintners - Frank Bartles and Ed Jaymes - to do this selling.
+SIEGEL: When Gallo Wines wanted to sell wine coolers, Riney made up a couple of old vintners - Frank Bartles and Ed Jaymes - to do this selling.

-Mr. DAVID JOSEPH RUFKAHR (Actor): (As Frank Bartles): Hello.
+DAVID JOSEPH RUFKAHR: (As Frank Bartles): Hello.
 There are many ways to use the Bartles & Jaymes premium wine cooler.
 One lady in Massachusetts even uses it to make bread.
 Well, Ed suggests an even better idea to use it as a topping - for example, as a topping for ice.
 This is quick and easy to do and will not only improve the flavor of ice conceivably, but will make it more attractive as well.
 So if you're tired of having your ice just plain, add some Bartles & Jaymes.
 We hope you appreciate this suggestion and thank you for your support.

 SIEGEL: And when California's Crocker National Bank was looking around for an ad campaign, Hal Riney picked the perfectly optimistic song.

-Mr. RICHARD CARPENTER (Member, The Carpenters): (Singing) We've only begun.
+RICHARD CARPENTER: (Singing) We've only begun.

 SIEGEL: The Carpenters took that commercial jingle and turned it into a pop music hit.
 Hal Riney won hundreds of awards for his ads before his retirement in 2003.
 He died on Monday at the age of 75.

-Mr. CARPENTER: (Singing) And yes, we've just begun.
+CARPENTER: (Singing) And yes, we've just begun.

-Ms. CARPENTER: (Singing) Sharing horizons that are new to us.
+CARPENTER: (Singing) Sharing horizons that are new to us.
 Watching the signs along the way.
 Talking it over just the two of us.